stg-tud/MUBench/mubench.pipeline/README.md

 MUBench will run the detector on the misuses specified in the `data` subfolder.
 The first time a misuse is used in benchmarking, the repository containing that misuse is cloned (this may take a while).
 Subsequently, the existing clone is used, such that benchmarking runs offline.
 Before the first detector is run on a project, MUBench compiles the project (this may take a while).
 Subsequently, the compiled classes are reused.
 Then the detector is invoked, and finally the results are published to the review site.

 You may run individual benchmark steps.
 See `./mubench -h` for details.

-### Add Misuses

-To contribute to the MUBench dataset, please [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann) with details about the misuses.
-For each misuse, please provide

-* A description of the misuse (and its fix).
-* A link to the website of the project you found the misuse in.
-* A link to the project's publicly-readable version-control system, and a commit id to a version with the misuse or, ideally, to the commit that resolves the misuse.
-* The misuse's location (file, method, and misused API).
-* Instructions how to compile the project in the respective version.